Changing the way the industry builds simulations.

 The FLexible Analysis, Modeling, and Exercise System (FLAMES®) is a family of commercial off-the-shelf (COTS) software products that provide a framework for custom constructive simulations and interfaces between live, virtual, and constructive (LVC) simulations.
 FLAMES dramatically reduces the time and money required to create extremely capable, easy-to-use simulations that satisfy your specific requirements and to modify your simulations as your requirements change.

 As a true framework, FLAMES programs do not contain any software that simulates the behavior of real-world systems.
 All such software resides outside of FLAMES programs in component classes that you or others develop.
-Component classes are stored in component plug-in libraries that are loaded dynamically by FLAMES applications.
-By using FLAMES with the desired set of plug-ins, you can simulate almost any system in almost any scenario imaginable.
+Component classes are stored in component plugin libraries that are loaded dynamically by FLAMES applications.
+By using FLAMES with the desired set of plugins, you can simulate almost any system in almost any scenario imaginable.

 FLAMES saves time and money in the following ways: